rnsalok/CNN-based-Melanoma-Detection-Model/README.md

 - Google Colab
 - tensorFlow v2.11.0

+## Acknowledgements
+- This project was inspired by upGrad & IIIT-B
+- This project was based on [this tutorial](https://learn.upgrad.com/).

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->